• Skip to primary navigation

 The Secret Sauce

-While the pudding is baking, it’s time to make the magic happen with the sauce:
+While the pudding is baking, it’s time to make the sauce:

 7. Heat the cream, butter, sugar, and hot water in a saucepan over medium heat until the sugar dissolves and the butter melts.